OpenNTI/nti.dataserver/docs/content-anchoring.rst

 	//Adds redundant information about text content
 	class NTITextContentAnchor : NTIContentAnchor {
-		string node_text; //The nodeValue for the textnode originally used as an anchor string selected_node_text; //The portion of node_text that was originally selected. int node_text_offset; //The offset into node_text of the edge string context_text; //A chunk of test surrounding the edge.
-This should be a smaller,
-	                         // more manageable chunk of text than node value and can be used when node_text no longer matches int context_text_offset; //The offset into context_text of the edge }
+		string context_text; //A chunk of test surrounding the edge. int context_offset; //The offset from the start or end of nodeValue of context_text int edge_offset; //The offset from the start or end of content_text of the edge }